berenger-eu/tbfmm/README.md

 Inatemp is a vectorization library that makes it possible to implement a single kernel with an abstract vector data type, which is then compiled for most vectorization instruction sets.
 It supports SSE, AVX(2), AVX512, ARM SVE, etc. To know more, you can have a look at https://gitlab.inria.fr/bramas/inastemp

 In TBFMM, only the P2P kernel of the so called rotation and uniform kernels are vectorized with Inastemp (`src/kernels/unifkernel/FP2PR.hpp`).
-Therefore, if you are performing simulations with one of these kernels, it is recommended to enable Inastemp, since the performance difference can be impressive.
+Therefore, if users are performing simulations with one of these kernels, it is recommended to enable Inastemp, since the performance difference can be impressive.

 To avoid having to manage external dependencies, Inastemp is shipped as a git submodule, and thus it will be managed by our cmake files.
 But, you must explicitly pull the submobule to enable it.
 ```bash